DaylightingSociety/WhereAreTheEyes/README.md

 ## How can I contribute?

-Please help by making issues for bugs or feature suggestions!
-We love when people send us patches, but will probably not accept pull requests directly so that this repo always shows the version of the codebase running on people's phones.
+We love bug reports, feature suggestions, and code contributions!
+We will not accept pull requests to master, since that code represents what is currently released on the App and Play stores.

 ## License